-Policy can be accessed in the services dropdown and is an automatic addition to all subscriptions utilizing the QA service.
+Policy can be accessed in the main menu and is an automatic addition to all subscriptions utilizing the QA module.

-Policy enables you to reflect your organisations' web standards or content strategies within Siteimprove.
+Policy enables you to enforce your organizations' web standards or content strategies.

 Any number of policies can be created, and current and future matches are displayed.

 Policies can be as simple or complex as required, and policies can be associated with 1 or multiple sites.

 Siteimprove’s easy to use grouping setup is also integrated within Policy, enabling editors to focus on matches just for pages that are relevant to them, but at the same time adhering to policies that are in place for the whole organization.

 The Summary in the Policy module displays policies that relate to all of the sites you have access to, and an individual site/group can also be selected.
 Any current matches are displayed.

 Select a specific policy from the Policies table and choose the site you are interested in if multiple sites are available.

 The policy details table allows you to see specifics for that policy – the rules that have been used, the sites it is associated with, who last edited it and a note (if added).